 All students successfully completing the EMT Basic course will have the opportunity to take the National Registry of EMT's Examination, which is used by the State of Alabama Department of Public Health to grant an EMT license.
+To be awarded the certificate, the student should complete a graduation application.

 EMT Short Certificate (STC C244)

 Course Title Sem Hrs

 EMS 118 Emergency Medical Technician 9

 EMS 119 Emergency Medical Technician Clinical 1

-Total Credi t Hours 10
+Total Credit Hours 10